The Most Incredible People Are Often the Most Overlooked.

 I’m not just writing individual posts.

-and gently leads your reader to what they need next
+I’m curating a collection.
+I make sure each piece supports the others and leads your reader to what they need next.

-So instead of a pile of content…
+So instead of a pile of… content… you have something that feels cohesive.
+Worth exploring.

 Not because you convinced them to stay… but because it felt good to.